 - Imaging: X-rays will be taken of your mouth.
 Impressions of your teeth may also be taken for modeling purposes.

-- Analysis: Your dentist will analyze the area(s) of your mouth that are missing teeth and determine which type of replacement teeth is best for you.
+- Analysis: Your dentist will analyze the area(s) of your mouth that are missing teeth and determine which type of replacement teeth is recommended for you.

 - Review: Your medical history will be reviewed to ensure you have no health conditions that could preclude you from being and implant treatment candidate.